Cosmological stealths with nonconformal couplings: Stealths in CDM Cosmology

-To find the self--interaction potential we need to solve the last constraint $T^0\,_0=0$.
-The usual way to deal with this problem is to write the explicit dependence of both the stealth and the scale factor on the coordinates (in this case $\tau$) and then use the inverse relation between the stealth and the coordinates to show the explicit dependence $U(\Psi)$.
-However relation (\ref{eq:Psi2sigma}) in general is not invertible for arbitrary non--minimal coupling $\xi$.
-This is the case for the scale factor (\ref{eq:ScaFacRadMatt}).
-Nevertheless, the stealth as function of the conformal time exists, implying that there could be a class of homogeneous stealths witnessing the whole Big Bang evolution.
+and $C_1$, $C_2$ are integration constants.
+Recall that to find the self-interaction potential we need to solve the constraint \eqref{eq:T00_const}.
+The usual way to deal with this problem is to write the explicit dependence of both the stealth and the scale factor on the coordinates (in this case $\tau$) and then use the inverse relation between the stealth and the coordinates to exhibit the explicit dependence $U(\Psi)$.
+However, relation \eqref{eq:Psi2sigma} is not invertible in general for an arbitrary nonminimal coupling $\xi$.
+This is the case for the scale factor \eqref{eq:ScaFacRadMatt}.